PXL-IT-NET/Guts-DotNetEssentials/README.md

 1. Open the solution in the folder "Chapter 5"
 2. Locate the project "Exercise 5" and set it as your startup project
 3. Write the code you need to write
-4. Rebuild your project
+4. (Re)build your project

 ![alt text][img_startup_project]

 #### Run the automated tests
 Let's assume you are working on exercise 5 of chapter 5.
 1. Open the *Test Explorer* window (Menu: Test -> Windows -> Test Explorer)
 2. In the top left corner, right click on the down arrow of the *group by* button and group the automated tests by project.
+(If you don't see any tests appearing, you probably should (re)build your solution)
 ![alt text][img_group_tests]
 3. Right click on the project that matches your exercise and click on *Run selected tests*
 4. The first time you run a test a popup may appear thats asks you to log in.
 You should fill in your credentials from [guts-web.appspot.com](https://guts-web.appspot.com).